stbiernacki/wayfarer/README.md

 For each development stage of the application, you can automatically generate
 the current content of the entire or selected fragment of API Documentation([see example](doc/markdown/repository/sami/wayfarerApiDocumentationExample.md)).
-- Run `php artisan generate:doc` and follow the instructions.
+- Run `php artisan generate:doc` and follow the instructions

 ## Testing